spryker/spryker-docs/docs/scos/user/intro-to-spryker/contributing-to-documentation/style-formatting-general-rules.md

 {% info_block infoBox "Info" %}

-You can use the `{{page.version}}` variable only when you refer to versioned pages on versioned pages.
-To make a reference to the latest page version on a versioned page to an unversioned page, use the `{{site.version}}` variable described in the next section.
+You can use the `{% raw %}{{page.version}}{% endraw %}` variable only when you refer to versioned pages on versioned pages.
+To make a reference to the latest page version on a versioned page to an unversioned page, use the `{% raw %}{{site.version}}{% endraw %}` variable described in the next section.
 To make a reference on an unversioned page to an unversioned page, do not use any variable.

 {% endinfo_block %}